LazaUK/AIFoundry-DeepSeek-SDK/README.md

 > [!NOTE]
 > System prompt: _You are a financial advisor at a bank.
 You need to decide whether to approve a loan application.
 Consider the following applicant information: {applicant_info}.
 Provide your decision (approve or deny) AND a detailed explanation of your reasoning, including specific factors you considered and how they influenced your decision.
 Be transparent and thorough, as this is for a regulated industry._

-## Scenario 3: RAG for Quantum Computing research in Arxiv
+## Scenario 3: RAG for Quantum Computing in Arxiv
 1. Define DeepSeek R1 model as an LLM for LangChain:
 ``` Python
 model = AzureAIChatCompletionsModel(